How We Started…

 Tammy decided to open a funeral home in Alfred because the community “has such a nice feel to it,” especially the historic district.
 Alfred and the surrounding communities are growing.
 Opening Autumn Green gives people in our local area a choice.
 We are a welcomed part of this town and its surrounding communities.
 We are a full-service funeral home, before, during and after a service because we believe that a funeral is more than just a two or three-day process.
 We want to help create a service within everyone’s means that is both unique and personal.

 Autumn is the prettiest time of year in New England.
 As the leaves change color, each one becomes unique, just as each person is unique.
 The colors and textures of life testify to each person’s individuality.

-The word “green” is in honor of Tammy Chadbourne’s mother, Gwendolyn M. (Cluff) Chadbourne.
-Green was her favorite color.
+The words “Autumn” and “Green” is in honor of Tammy Chadbourne’s mother, Gwendolyn M. (Cluff) Chadbourne.
+Autumn was her favorite season and Green was her favorite color.
 She believed in Tammy and supported her, and she remains a part of Tammy’s inspiration.